aalug/job-finder-go/README.md

 format.
 If the request body is invalid, a `400 Bad Request` status code is returned.
 If the user is not authorized to access this endpoint, a `401 Unauthorized` status code is returned.
 In case of any other error, a `500 Internal Server Error` status code is returned.

++ `GET /job-applications/employer/{id}`: This endpoint retrieves the details of the job application for an employer with the given id.
+The id path parameter is required and specifies the id of the job application to retrieve.
+On success, the response has a `200 OK` status code and returns the job application details in JSON format.
+If the request query is invalid, a `400 Bad Request` code is returned.
+If the employer is not authorized (does not have an account or is a user, not employer), a `401 Unauthorized` status code is returned.
+If the employer is not part of the company that created the job this application is for, a `403 Forbidden` status code is returned.
+In case of any other error, a `500 Internal Server Error` status code is returned.

++ `PATCH /job-applications/employer/{id}/status`: This endpoint changes the status of the job application with the given id.
+The id path parameter is required and specifies the id of the job application to update.
+The `new_status` body parameter is required and specifies the new status of the job application.
+On success, the response has a `200 OK` status code and returns the updated job application details in JSON format.
+If the request query is invalid, a `400 Bad Request` code is returned.
+If the user is not authorized (does not have an account or is a user, not employer), a `401 Unauthorized` status code is returned.
+If the employer is not part of the company that created the job this application is for, a `403 Forbidden` status code is returned.
+If the job application with the given id is not found, a `404 Not Found` status code is returned.
+In case of any other error, a `500 Internal Server Error` status code is returned.

++ `GET /job-applications/user/{id}`: This endpoint retrieves the details of the job application for a user.
+The id path parameter is required and specifies the id of the job application to retrieve.
+On success, the response has a `200 OK` status code and returns the job application details in JSON format.
+If the request query is invalid, a `400 Bad Request` code is returned.
+If the user is not authorized (does not have an account or is an employer, not user)
+, a `401 Unauthorized` status code is returned.
+If the user is not the creator of this job application, a `403 Forbidden` status code is returned.
+In case of any other error, a `500 Internal Server Error` status code is returned.

++ `PATCH /job-applications/user/{id}`: This endpoint updates the details of the job application for a user.
+The id path parameter is required and specifies the id of the job application to update.
+The `cv` formData parameter is optional and specifies the CV file (.pdf) to update.
+The `cv_provided` formData parameter is required and specifies whether a CV file was provided.
+The `message` formData parameter is optional and specifies the message for the employer to update.
+On success, the response has a `200 OK` status code and returns the updated job application details in JSON format.
+If the request query is invalid, a `400 Bad Request` code is returned.
+If the user is not authorized (does not have an account or is an employer, not user), a `401 Unauthorized` status code is returned.
+If the user is not the creator of this job application, a `403 Forbidden` status code is returned.
+If the job application with the given id is not found, a `404 Not Found` status code is returned.
+In case of any other error, a `500 Internal Server Error` status code is returned.

++ `DELETE /job-applications/user/{id}`: This endpoint deletes the job application for a user.
+The id path parameter is required and specifies the id of the job application to delete.
+On success, the response has a `204 No Content` status code.
+If the provided id is invalid, a `400 Bad Request` code is returned.
+If the user is not authorized (does not have an account or is an employer, not user), a `401 Unauthorized` status code is returned.
+If the user is not the creator of this job application, a `403 Forbidden` status code is returned.
+If the job application with the given id is not found, a `404 Not Found` status code is returned.
+In case of any other error, a `500 Internal Server Error` status code is returned.